 |Saint Christopher, Martyr

-The Golden Legend disseminated widely the now famous story of St. Christopher's encounter with the Christ Child: a giant of "twelve cubits of length," he was advised by a monk to serve Christ by carrying people across an otherwise unfordable stream.
-One day he took a small child on his shoulders who grew heavier and heavier as he crossed the stream.
-The child then informed him, "thou hast not only borne all the world upon thee, but thou hast borne him that created and made all the world, upon thy shoulders."
-The Christ Child then blessed St. Christopher's staff in such a way that it would bear flower and fruit, a miracle that would later enable him to persuade thousands of Lycians to convert.
-As a result, the King of Lycia ordered him put to death.
+One day Christopher takes a small child on his shoulders, who grows heavier and heavier as they cross the stream.
+The child explains, "thou hast not only borne all the world upon thee, but thou hast borne him that created and made all the world, upon thy shoulders."
+He is the Christ Child.
+He tells Christopher to plant his staff in the ground today and it will bear leaf and fruit tomorrow.
+The miraculous staff later enables him to convert thousands of pagans in Lycia.
+At this, the king of Lycia orders him put to death.

 At left, Ghirlandaio fresco

 Irish Passion of St. Christopher (cached)

 Verse life from the South English Legendary: Online at Villanova University (pages 271-78) or translated in Stouck, 568-78